penseipublicidade/website/docs/controls/floatingactionbutton.md

 Controls the size of this button.

-By default, floating action buttons are non-mini and have a height and width of 56.0 logical pixels.
-Mini floating action buttons have a height and width of 40.0 logical pixels with a layout width and height of 48.0 logical pixels.
+By default, floating action buttons are non-mini and have a height and width of `56.0` logical pixels.
+Mini floating action buttons have a height and width of `40.0` logical pixels with a layout width and height of `48.0` logical pixels.

 ### `mouse_cursor`

 The cursor to be displayed when a mouse pointer enters or is hovering over this control.

-The value is [`MouseCursor`](/docs/reference/types/mousecursor) enum.
+Value is of type [`MouseCursor`](/docs/reference/types/mousecursor).

 ### `shape`